Nivola, Costantino, b. 1911 d. 1988

 How to Use this Collection

-- Microfilm reels 4282-4283 available at Archives of American Art offices and through interlibrary loan.
+- A portion of the collection is available on microfilm reels 4282-4283 at Archives of American Art offices and through interlibrary loan.

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Microfilmed materials must be consulted on microfilm.
 Contact Reference Services for more information.